-If our staff think you may be causing unreasonable disturbance to other visitors, or you are endangering yourself, others or our property and spaces, they will ask you to stop for the safety and comfort of all visitors.
+If our staff think you may be causing unreasonable disturbance to other visitors, contravening one of our policies, or endangering yourself, others, or our property and spaces, they will ask you to stop for the safety and comfort of all visitors.
 Our security officers have the authority to escort customers from the premises if necessary.

 Please report anything suspicious or anyone acting suspiciously to a member of staff.

 Visitors are permitted to use hand-held cameras within the National Theatre and on the outside spaces for private and non-commercial purposes, but must not:

 - Use cameras in any areas where video or photography is restricted (this will always be clearly signed) and never inside the auditorium without prior written agreement.

 - Take a recording or take a photograph of any person without the authorisation of that person.

 Non-private or commercial use of cameras and /or recording devices, and the use of tripods or lighting, is only allowed by prior written approval.